SteveTrewick/Trace/README.md

 # Trace

-A simple struct in swift that I use to build error handling when I have lots of low down and dirty stuff deep in packages, etc, that will bubble errors up to importing code.
+A simple struct in swift to build error handling when you have lots of low down and dirty stuff deep in packages, etc, that will bubble errors up to importing code.

+Sooner or later, you will forget where you put them all, so it can be useful to have an actual trace to look at.

 Honestly, this is probably not the right way to do it, but eh.